Building Terminology Translator

 Fascia – Horizontal boards attached to rafter/truss ends at the eaves and along gables.
 Roof drain gutters are attached to the fascia.

 Fire Taping– This means adding the first coat of mud and tape to drywall.
-This essentially ties the drywall together and covers the screws to make a uniform look, normally seen in finished garages.
-It is the first step in any taping and texturing project
+This essentially ties the drywall together and covers the screws to make a uniform look, typically seen in finished garages.
+It is the first step in any taping and texturing project.

 Flat work– Common word for concrete floors, driveways, basements, and sidewalks.